Taskmaster The Podcast *Best of Series 18*

 But no,

-Even if it was like a cheap slung or something, like you got this from the butchers, I don't know where this guy got this from, but even if it was that
+Even if it was like a cheap slung or something, like you got this from the butcher's.
+I don't know where this guy got got this from, but even if it was that,

-no one wants that i remember uh we had to at school once had to dissect a sheep's lung in in science class and i i brought the lung home to feed to the cat oh
+No one wants that.
+I remember we had to, at school once, had to dissect a sheep's lung in science class.

-we didn't they didn't they never let us dissect anything in schools in total they were like there will be no no dissecting in this school.
+They never let us dissect anything in schools in Tottenham.
+They were like, there will be no dissecting in this school.

 You guys are crazy.